chema0/mar/README.md

-# MAR - A search engine for models
+# MAR - A search engine for analysisModels

-A search engine of models built over Apache HBase.
+A search engine of analysisModels built over Apache HBase.
 You can try it at http://mar-search.org

 ## Features